 In no particular order, last checked May 4, 2014...

-The local gay/lesbian/bisexual/transgendered group, the Pride Centre of Edmonton, has an excellent site.
-I cannot recommend Edmonton's branch of Illusions, as the current president is a convicted pedophile who is doing as little outreach and Winterfest activity as possible, and is attempting to bully others into his personal beliefs.
-However, the Calgary branch has few such issues.
+The local alphabet-soup group, the Pride Centre of Edmonton, has an excellent site.
+TTIQ, a monthly pity party catering to gender transitioning, meets there.
+The local Illusions crossdresser group meets there as well - avoid them, as they push being a victim, lying, hiding, leaving one's wife and pedophilia.
+However, the Calgary branch has no such issues.
 Political interests can be followed at the Trans Equality Society of Alberta.
-The Imperial Sovereign Court of the Wild Rose is Edmonton's link to the local drag community.
+The elite and misogynist Imperial Sovereign Court of the Wild Rose is Edmonton's link to the local drag community.
 You can find both Red Deer's T/NoCA and the Camrose Pride Community on Facebook; there's also a Camrose Pride webpage.
 OUTreach Edmonton at the U of A meets monthly, are sincere about what they're doing, and have a progressive website.
 Pride St. Albert's OutLoud holds regular events in that community.
 The Jasper Pride group deals with the central Rockies, and the Bow Valley Community serves the Banff and Canmore region of Alberta.
 Winnipeg's Masquerade socializes the second Friday of every month and really have their act together.
 Regina's got it together with their Gay&Lesbian Community Club and the Trans Umbrella Foundation.
 The girls in Vancouver's Cornbury Society also have a good-looking, very informative website.